 Michael Demetrius Kalopothakes was born in Aeropolis, Laconia, Greece, December 17, 1825.
 At the time of his birth the Greeks were involved in a revolution for independence from the Ottomans who had ruled them since the middle of the fifteenth century.
 The Greeks’ desire for freedom was encouraged by the successful revolutions in America and France, but uprisings in Greece in the latter years of the eighteenth century failed.
 However, on March 25, 1821, the revolution that would succeed began.
-The conflict continued for several years until a settlement was achieved and Greece became an independent state in 1830.
+The conflict continued for several years until peace was achieved resulting in Greece becoming an independent state in 1830.
 Turkey did not recognize Greece’s independence until the Treaty of Constantinople in 1832.

-The reason Kalopothakes decided to enter the Presbyterian ministry is not known, but the early spiritual influences from his minister-teachers likely seeded his grasp of the Gospel and decision to become a minister.
-The Orthodox Church was and is the church of Greece, so for Kalopothakes to obtain a Protestant theological education he turned to the United States.
+The reason Kalopothakes decided to enter the Presbyterian ministry is not clear, but the early spiritual influences from his minister-teachers likely seeded his grasp of the Gospel and decision to become a pastor.
+The Orthodox Church was and is the church of Greece, so if he wanted a Protestant theological education he had to find it outside of his homeland.
 He made the long journey to New York to attend Union Theological Seminary where he completed the three-year curriculum in 1856.
 He was ordained a missionary-evangelist on April 26, 1857 by Hanover Presbytery, New School, Virginia.
-His studying for the ministry at Union in New York rather than Union in Virginia was because the New School in Virginia often sent its candidates to the New York seminary which was more attuned to New School thinking.
+His studying for the ministry at Union in New York rather than Union in Virginia was because the New School in Virginia sometimes sent its candidates to the New York seminary which was more attuned to New School thinking.
 Also, while living in New York, Physician Kalopothakes took advantage of other academic opportunities by pursuing additional medical studies.

 A prevailing idea is that for a Greek to differ openly from the Greek Orthodox Church in his belief and practice, amounts to renouncing his allegiance to his country and becoming a renegade in all senses of the word.
 This conviction has made the position of those who had the courage of their convictions no easy one, and not infrequently life and property have been endangered by attacks.